brohd11/Texture-Packing-Scripts-for-GIMP/README.md

 Quick runthrough on youtube: https://youtu.be/yfUFvIKG4tA

+Run through of blender and rescaling scripts: https://youtu.be/qAfkJmusECg

 Note:
 I have PNG compression set to 9, which is default for GIMP.
 It is pretty slow but saves alot of space.
 Can be changed anywhere from 0-9 in this line: